Klyuchi (air base)

 Klyuchi Air Base is in Kamchatka Krai, Russia located 3 km southwest of the settlement of Klyuchi.
-It is a small but significant interceptor airfield covering northern Kamchatka, probably to defend international borders during nearby missile testing operations at Kura Missile Test Range 130 km to the northeast.
+Aircraft and helicopters based here supported nearby missile testing operations at Kura Missile Test Range 130 km to the northeast.
 Klyuchi contains about twelve fighter revetments and some narrow tarmac space.

+The 28th Independent Mixed Aviation Squadron attached to the 43rd independent Scientific-Experimental Station of the Strategic Rocket Forces was activated in October 1955.